-In the absence of imperatives, the natural equilibrium would be for the principal to communicate all narratives $e > e^$ and say nothing otherwise, a silence which a rational agent would then correctly interpret as meaning that $e \le e^$.
-Suppose now that when the principal tries to convey an argument $e > e^$, there is some small probability $1 - \xi$ that the agent does not receive the message (e.g., did not hear it, was not paying attention), cannot make sense of it except as uninformative random noise, or even interprets it the wrong way.
-In such cases his belief will remain e_0 or may even decrease, leading him to mistakenly choose a = 0.
+In the absence of imperatives, the natural equilibrium would be for the principal to communicate all narratives $e \ge e^$ and say nothing otherwise, a silence which a rational agent would then correctly interpret as meaning that $e < e^$.
+Suppose now that when the principal tries to convey an argument $e \ge e^$, there is some small probability $1 - \xi$ that the agent does not receive the message (e.g., did not hear it, was not paying attention), or cannot make sense of it except as random noise.
+In such cases he will revise his belief about e downward from $e_0 < e^$ rather than upward, especially if $1 - \xi$ is small, and mistakenly choose a = 0.

-Issuing an imperative of the form "do a = 1" without going into reasons is a clearer, much less complex message (not subject to miscommunication).
+Issuing an imperative of the form "do a=1" without going into reasons is a clearer, much less complex message (not subject to miscommunication).
 On the other hand, for it to be operative in equilibrium, one must have: